divyajeettt/tic-tac-toe/README.md

 The double-player mode is simple - two players get their turns one by one, and the first one to complete a Row, Column, or Diagonal to be all Naughts/Crosses wins.
 In the single-player mode, however, the computer plays tic-tac-toe with you, in three increasing levels of difficulty (and intelligence):
 - The simple level, where it decides its moves randomly
 - The medium level, where it is able to defend itself from your offensive moves
-- The difficult level, where it plays <b>both</b> offensively and defensively
+- The difficult level, where it plays **both** offensively and defensively

 ## Where the 'intelligence' lies